davidwuchn/deepclause-sdk/README.md

 # Run it
 deepclause run .deepclause/tools/explain.dml "function fib(n) { return n < 2 ? n : fib(n-1) + fib(n-2) }"

+# Or run the conductor headlessly for a single prompt
+deepclause -p "Summarize the repository architecture"
 ```

+## CLI Modes

+`deepclause` with no subcommand starts the fullscreen conductor TUI.

+- Session list on the left
+- Messages in the center
+- Execution log and context summary on the right
+- Slash commands such as `/new`, `/sessions`, `/cancel`, and `/<skill> [args]`

+For non-interactive use, `deepclause -p "..."` runs a single headless conductor turn with a fresh session.

 ## Use Cases